Reflections On The Muslim Reaction To Andrew Tate - MuslimMatters.org

 We welcome Andrew Tate to the beautiful religion of Islam.
 He and all other human beings on this earth are desperately in need of Islam, whereas Islam is not in need of anyone.

 A small segment of Muslim community, especially those on social media, have voiced a number of knee-jerk and emotional reactions in the past few days.
 As with all issues in today’s polarized political climate, the polar extremes attract the most attention, which is a function of how social media is purposely designed to maximize outrage and engagement.
 We have a faction of people who are ecstatic and anticipating Tate becoming the 21st century Omar bin Khattab , and another faction of people seething with anger that such a person became Muslim or is even welcomed by the Muslim community.
 We have ridiculous statements floating around about threatening to leave Islam if Andrew Tate is welcomed by the Muslim community or deeming people hypocrites if they don’t zealously embrace him.
-Though alhamdulillah, we also have moderate, balanced takes that welcome him to Islam and pray for his guidance, yet withhold judgment and wait patiently to see how Islam changes his life.

 Keep supporting MuslimMatters for the sake of Allah